Monica Lundy – Gabriella

 -Tonya Turner Carroll

-Monica Lundy’s Gabriella is part of her series ruminating on the incarceration of Italian women and girls during the era of Mussolini’s fascist regime (1922 to 1943).
-Gabriella is one of the works Lundy created during her time in Rome, Italy.
-This project began in 2017 during Lundy’s residency at the American Academy in Rome, where she started working collaboratively with Dr. Annacarla Valeriano, a historian from the Foundation of the University of Teramo.
+Monica Lundy’s Gabriella is part of her series ruminating on the incarceration of Italian women and girls during the era of Mussolini, Gabriella is one of the works Lundy created during her time Rome, Italy.
+This project began in 2017 during Lundy’s residency at the American Academy in Rome, where she began working collaboratively with Dr. Annacarla Valeriano, a historian from the Foundation of the University of Teramo.
 Through investigating medical documents from the psychiatric hospital archives of Sant’Antonio Abate di Teramo, Dr. Valeriano has been unearthing the stories of daughters, mothers, wives, and lovers who were deemed unable or unfit to participate in society as determined by the demands of the Fascist Regime, and were therefore placed in the hospital.

 These women were cited with symptoms such as “Nymphomaniac, irritable, unstable, flirtatious, devoted to idleness, unruly, talkative, inconsistent, irreverent, extravagant, capricious, excited, erotic, insolent, liar, impulsive, nervous, hallucinating, restless, petulant, sensational, threatening, red in the face, exhibitionist” to diagnose the mental illness called “female deviance.”